How To Claim Compensation For An Injury

 The claims process isn’t always straightforward.
 Each area of law generally follows different rules and procedures.
 We’re able to support people in the following areas:

-- Personal injury compensation claims – this includes accidents at work, road traffic accidents, and public liability claims
+- Personal injury compensation claims – this includes accidents at work like factory accident claims, road traffic accidents (such as an HGV accident), and public liability claims, such as an accident in a shop

 - Medical negligence claims